Introduction

 • 45$ hard seat

-Food
+Street Food

-Food is cheap.
+Food costs are cheap.
 Really cheap.
 Unless you go to a fancy restaurant - where you still probably will end up paying not more than 80$ - your daily budget should not exceed 10$.
 You can easily buy a hearty bowl of noodles or dumplings for 20RMB, which is a little over 2$.
 8$ per day is more than enough!

 Souvenirs and everyday items